OnFrontiers/devops-agent/.clinerules/default-rules.md

 ### Ticket Creation Rules
 - **Space Selection**: Always prompt user to choose from the 3 project spaces above
 - **Stage Selection**: Ask user which stage the ticket should be created in (defaults to "Definition")
-- **User Assignment**: No default assignee - always double-check with user before assigning
+- **User Assignment**: No default assignee - always double-check with user before assigning.
+Don't assign everything to Enio - it's fine to add as reporter, but leave assignee unassigned unless explicitly requested
+- **Hyperlinks**: When adding URLs in Jira descriptions, use proper hyperlink format instead of plain text
 - **Templates**: Use agnostic templates that work across all spaces (no hardcoded labels)
 - **Labels**: Apply space-appropriate labels automatically based on selection